atxwang/atxwang.github.io/_posts/ea_essay.md

 subtitle: EA is only one form of effective altruism
 tags: [effective altruism, essay]
 ---
-i sometimes feel that i have a
+i sometimes feel that i have a very unique vantage point on effective altruism
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQwMDU3NjE0XX0=
+eyJoaXN0b3J5IjpbLTg3OTUzODA4NF19
 -->